-In April 2020, the planned Full Board Training had to be cancelled due to the outbreak of COVID.
-It was however rearranged and a virtual training session on Safeguarding was held in August 2020, which all trustees attended.
+Due to Covid-19, the planned Full Board Training had to be cancelled.
 However, individual Trustees have attended various training courses offered by London Borough of Waltham Forest governor services.

 Organisational structure

 Responsibilities - the Trustees

 Under the Articles of Association, the business of the Trust is managed by the Trustees who may delegate the exercise of their functions; subject to limitations set out in the Articles, the Trust's Funding Agreement with the Secretary of State for Education and the Regulations of the Education and Skills Funding Agency ("ESFA").